GabeScott/standard-works-vault/General Conference/1989 October - The Summer of the Lambs.md

 # The Summer of the Lambs

-*By By Jayne B. Malan - First Counselor in the Young Women General Presidency*
+By Jayne B. Malan - *First Counselor in the Young Women General Presidency*

 *Given in the October session of the 1989 General Conference*